nbartlomiej/touchkey/README.md

 ### Touchkey

+Version 0.02.
+IT DOES NOT WORK!!! (but it might someday, especially with your help)

 It's an attempt to turn keyboard into a touchpad.
 It might not turn out to function exactly the same way, but should provide similar benefits (the ability to control a mouse pointer in a quick and precise way) with an additional one of not moving your hands off the keyboard.

 Helpful links: